ComparativeGenomicsToolkit/taffy/README.md

 Given this index file, you can open it as follows:

 ```
+from taffy.lib import TafIndex  # Import the TafIndex
 taf_index = TafIndex(test_taf_file + ".tai", is_maf=False)
 with AlignmentReader(test_taf_file, taf_index=taf_index, sequence_name="Anc0.Anc0refChr0",start=1000,length=50) as mp:
     print(mp.get_header())